Esri/i3s-spec/README.md

   - Index hash table for improved performance of SLPKs and
   - Numerous editorial updates/corrections to improve readability

-[OGC I3S 1.2 Community Standard](https://github.com/opengeospatial/ogc-i3s-community-standard) that's under [OGC adoption process](https://www.ogc.org/pressroom/pressreleases/4389)  incorporates the following features from this repository:
+[OGC I3S 1.2 Community Standard](https://github.com/opengeospatial/ogc-i3s-community-standard) is currently under [OGC adoption process](https://www.ogc.org/pressroom/pressreleases/4389) and will incorporate enhancements to [3D Object](docs/1.8/3Dobject_ReadMe.md) and [Integrated Mesh](docs/1.8/IntegratedMesh_ReadMe.md) layers that are released as version 1.8 in this repository:

  - An I3S update focused on Performance and Scalability